 The Salisbury-Exeter line was a partial Beeching closure.
 The old express service from Waterloo to Exeter and Plymouth was abandoned and the Salisbury-Exeter section of the line was reduced over most of its length to single track, with the expectation that full closure would follow.
 However, the local communities fought for the line’s survival and passenger numbers soon started growing again.
 Templecombe station was re-opened in 1983 by popular demand, followed by an additional passing loop near Tisbury (unfortunately not in the station as the south platform had already been sold).
-And after a long campaign by local councils, an hourly service between Waterloo and Exeter was re-instated in 2009.
-This was made possible by building a “dynamic loop” at Axminster, of sufficient length that allowed trains to pass with ease.
+After a long campaign by local councils an hourly service between Waterloo and Exeter was reinstated in 2009.
+This was made possible by building a “dynamic loop” at Axminster, at a cost of £20m, of sufficient length that allowed trains to pass with ease, and an additional platform.

 The western part of the line has seen increased usage by commuters between Axminster and Exeter.
 The section from Yeovil to Exeter is also used as a diversionary route when the Great Western Line west of Taunton is closed.
 Capacity west of Yeovil is restricted to just one train per hour – which is insufficient to cope for adequate services when diversions are in operation.

 We wish to work with train operators and other rail-focused organisations to promote the line and its journey opportunities, but we remain firmly independent.
 We receive no funding from any rail operator, train builder, Network Rail or other commercial organisation with a focus on railway operation.
 This is vital as our Proposals are long term.

 More (and faster) trains between Waterloo and Yeovil Junction: Capacity for two trains per hour throughout the day.
 This can be achieved with a short section of additional double track east of Tisbury.
 The current fastest time from London to Yeovil is 2hr13min – the target should be 2 hours with existing stock.